PranjalSrivastava01/Full-stack-Internship-assignment-EMITRR/README.md

 1. Install dependencies: `go mod tidy`
 2. Build the Go server: `go build -o main`
 3. Start the server: `./main`

-Sure, here are the steps to set up Redis for your project along with some example code snippets:

 ### For Redis DB(Backend):